 As we browsed inside Urban Shopper, outside a group of locals were partaking in a street art class, creating their own graffiti style designs on paper.
 Evidence that the city, once ingrained in more traditional methods of design is now embracing modern aspects of art and culture.

 When it comes to food, Eindhoven has it all.
-From speakeasy coffee shops tucked away in hidden streets to art gallery launches in chic restaurants, Eindhoven is a city that is keen to expand the minds of all who visit the city.
+From speakeasy coffee shops tucked away in hidden streets to art gallery launches in chic restaurants, Eindhoven is a city that is keen to explore exciting new ways of consuming food to expand the minds of all who visit the city.

-Each restaurant and retailer appears to have their own identity, something that is intriguing from a tourist perspective.
+Each restaurant in Eindhoven (and indeed, retailer) appears to have their own identity, something that is intriguing from a tourist perspective.

-Our first food stop on our trip was meeting the group of bloggers and journalists who had travelled from various parts of Europe.
+Our first food stop in Eindhoven was meeting the group of bloggers and journalists who had travelled from various parts of Europe.
 Our meeting place, the Downtown Gourmet Market, is appropriately a place that serves a variety of world cuisines and restaurants under one roof.

 From pho and buns at Vietnamama to a selection of Spanish tapas, it would be wrong not to try it all, wouldn’t it…